Review: Mike Ditka Championship Series President

 In this vitola, the Mike Ditka Championship Series is seemingly perfectly constructed with a milk chocolate brown wrapper that is smooth to the touch and has no veins or bumps.
 The President seems a bit light for its size when held, but feels great when squeezed.
 Aroma from the wrapper smells faintly of cedar, spice and something tart, almost like pickles.

-The First Third starts off with flavors of bitter earth, cedar and dark coffee with just a tiny amount of spice on the lips.
-For the first ten or so puffs, the bitterness was actually quite strong, but then gradually fades into the background, replaced by stronger amounts of the flavors above.
-Strength of the Graycliff-made cigar is negligible at this point, and the burn and draw are fine.
+The first third starts off with flavors of bitter earth, cedar and dark coffee with just a tiny amount of spice on the lips.
+For the first 10 or so puffs, the bitterness is actually quite strong, but then gradually fades into the background, replaced by stronger amounts of the flavors above.
+The strength of the Graycliff-made cigar is negligible at this point and the burn and draw are fine.

 Mike Ditka Championship Series President 4.jpg